bloominstituteoftechnology/Client-Auth-Mini/README.md

       added 1 package in 4.62s
   ```
  * Then somewhere at the top of `server.js`, add `server.use(cors());` and `const cors = require('cors');` - DONE √
- * Test your routes in Postman to ensure that they still work as expected
+ * Test your routes in Postman to ensure that they still work as expected - DONE √

 While **typically we wouldn't want to add the CORS middleware to every single route in a production API**, for the client auth lab, we'll be using most of the
 routes in our auth server, so it's easier to just add it to the entire server.
 Feel free to add the CORS middleware locally to each route if you'd like.